 Q. How is my recovered data returned to me ?

-A. Typically your recovered data will be returned to you on CD-ROM or DVD.
+A. Typically your recovered data will be returned to you on DVD'S, a loner drive or flash drive.
 We have found this to be the best under most circumstances.
 We have had cases where drives containing days worth of work recovering a client's valuable data was rendered useless by poor handling during shipping.
 While we maintain a copy of the data we recover for thirty days to cover such situations, the additional delay and extra work involved is an inconvenience for all.

 Q. Will all of my data be recovered ?